teddy4488/teddy4488/README.md

 # 👋 Hi there, I'm Tewodros (Teddy) Abere!

-I'm a **Computer Science student** and passionate developer from Africa 🇪🇹
+I'm a **Computer Science Graduate** and passionate developer from Africa 🇪🇹
 🔭 Currently exploring the exciting worlds of **IoT, Full-Stack Web Development, and Embedded Systems**
 🚀 Always learning, always building — open to collaborations and freelance opportunities!